Last updated: June 17, 2026

 Approval is only one part of the process.
 You still need a provider with the right hours, location, age group, and payment setup.
 Start with the state’s child care search.
 You can also use the Mass.gov guide to find licensed care.

 Ask about licensed family child care homes, not only centers.
-A family child care home may be closer to your work schedule, bus route, or child’s school.
+A family child care home may be closer to your work schedule, bus route, child’s school, or evening needs.
 Ask the provider if they accept CCFA and whether they have a waitlist.

 If your schedule changes often, ask your CCR&R what types of care can work with your authorization.
 If you need care outside normal hours, say that clearly.
 If your child has a disability, feeding need, medication issue, or behavior support need, ask the CCR&R how to search for providers who can talk through accommodations.